christianselig/TinyStorage/README.md

 (Also to be clear, `TinyStorage` is not a wrapper for `UserDefaults`, it is a full replacement.
 It does not interface with the `UserDefaults` system in any way.)

+# 🧪 Experimental/beta

+TinyStorage is still in flux/active development, so APIs might change and there's a definite possibility of bugs.
+I mostly wanted to get it out early into the world in case anyone found it interesting, but consider forking it or pinning a specific version in Swift Package Manager if you don't want it changing a bunch.
+Feedback/PRs also more than welcome!

 ## Features

 - Reliable access: even on first reboot or in application prewarming states, `TinyStorage` will read and write data properly